isabella232/AdColony-Unity-SDK-3/README.md

 # AdColony SDK Unity Plugin
-- Modified: Feb 2, 2018
+- Modified: May 25, 2018
-- Unity Plugin Version: 3.3.0
+- Unity Plugin Version: 3.3.4
-- iOS SDK Version: 3.3.0
+- iOS SDK Version: 3.3.4
-- Android SDK Version: 3.3.0
+- Android SDK Version: 3.3.4

 ## Overview
 AdColony delivers zero-buffering, [full-screen Instant-Play™ HD video](https://www.adcolony.com/technology/instant-play/), [interactive Aurora™ Video](https://www.adcolony.com/technology/auroravideo), and Aurora™ Playable ads that can be displayed anywhere within your application.
 Our advertising SDK is trusted by the world’s top gaming and non-gaming publishers, delivering them the highest monetization opportunities from brand and performance advertisers.
 AdColony’s SDK can monetize a wide range of ad formats including in-stream/pre-roll, out-stream/interstitial and V4VC™, a secure system for rewarding users of your app with virtual currency upon the completion of video and playable ads.

-## Release Notes
+## Release Notes 3.3.4

-#### Key Features of the SDK 3.3:
-* Added Integral Ad Science (IAS) for viewability measurement.
-* Better iPhone X compatibility
-* Fixed storage overuse issue reported by a small number of publishers upgrading from 2.x -> 3.x
+* Updated to AdColony SDK 3.3.4 (iOS) and 3.3.4 (Android)
+* [iOS] Fixed a bug where advertisement video's close button was not easily tappable because of the status bar overlapping.
+* [iOS] Fixed a bug where unsafe access to the device's battery level was causing a crash mentioned in [iOS SDK issue #49](https://github.com/AdColony/AdColony-iOS-SDK-3/issues/49).
+* [Android] Fixed new NullPointerException mentioned in [Android SDK issue #29](https://github.com/AdColony/AdColony-Android-SDK-3/issues/29#issuecomment-381380548).
+* [Unity] Added a new API to pass user consent as required for compliance with the European Union's General Data Protection Regulation (GDPR).
+If you are collecting consent from your users, you can make use of this new API to inform AdColony and all downstream consumers of the consent.
+Please see our GDPR FAQ for more information and our GDPR wiki for implementation details.
+* [Unity] Removed symbolic links from within native SDK
+* [Unity] Fixed missing zone ID in some log statements
+* [Unity] Fixed exception during OnRequestInterstitialFailed callback mentioned in [Unity Plugin issue #42](https://github.com/AdColony/AdColony-Unity-SDK-3/issues/42)
-* Several bug fixes, memory usage optimizations, and stability improvements.
+* [All] Several bug fixes and stability improvements.

-Here is the link to the [release notes](https://github.com/AdColony/AdColony-Unity-SDK-3/blob/master/CHANGELOG.md) for all the previous SDK versions.
+See the full [release notes](https://github.com/AdColony/AdColony-Unity-SDK-3/blob/master/CHANGELOG.md) for more details.

 ## Getting Started